GeoscienceAustralia/ptha/propagation/SWALS/README.md

 Flux correction is used to enforce the conservation of mass and advected momentum through nested domain interfaces, for schemes that would conserve these quantities on a single grid.
-In practice we obtain excellent mass conservation in complex multidomains when using a combination of leap-frog and finite-volume schemes.
+In practice we obtain excellent mass conservation in complex multidomains when using a combination of leapfrog and finite-volume schemes.
 This can be checked using the SWALS mass conservation tracking routine, which reports any unexplained mass change (i.e. differences between the time-integrated boundary fluxes and the volume change